osrsbox/osrsbox-db/item_api_tools/README.md

 # osrsbox-db: Item Database API Tools

 This folder hosts the code used to interact with the item database.
 This code is tested and works pretty well for a short and simple implementation.
+The only requirement to use the API is Python 3.
+It has not been tested using Python 2.7.

 ## API Classes

-#### AllItems.py
+The Python API is comprised as a collection of Python classes.
+This code provides the ability to load and manage the database of items.
+When an item is loaded, various checks are performed to make sure all the properties have correct data types.
+In addition, there is a class to handle every object in the database, to make processing simpler.
+The four Python classes are described below.

-- Purpose: Class to handle and store all items in the database
+1. `AllItems.py`: Handles (loads and stores) all items in the database
-- This script takes one command line argument:
-    - `-i ..\docs\items_complete.json`: This file should be taken from the docs directory
-    - `-i ..\docs\items-json`: This directory should be taken from the docs directory
-- Requirements:
-    - Python 3

-#### ItemDefinition.py

-- Purpose: Class to handle a single item
+1. `ItemDefinition.py`: Handles an instance of a single item from the database

-#### ItemBonuses.py

-- Purpose: Class to handle a single item bonuses

-#### ItemEquipment.py

-- Purpose: Class to handle a single item equipment metadata
+1. `ItemBonuses.py`: Handles an instance of the item bonuses of a single item from the database (this is for equipable items only)
+1. `ItemEquipment.py`: Handles an instance of the item equipment properties of a single item from the database (this is for equipable items only)

 ## API Tools